28. pyxc: Traits

 There is no dynamic dispatch.
 There is no vtable.
 The trait check is purely structural: it verifies that the method exists with the right signature and is public.
 The generated IR is identical to what you would get without the trait — trait methods are just regular LLVM functions.

 There is no way in this chapter to pass a Measurable to a function without knowing the concrete type.
 Traits are a documentation and enforcement mechanism, not a polymorphism mechanism.
-Dynamic dispatch comes later.
+Dynamic dispatch comes in a later chapter.

 Things Worth Knowing

 Traits must be defined before the classes that implement them.
-The trait name lookup happens at parse time when the class header is read; if the trait does not exist yet, it is an error.
+The trait name lookup happens at class parse time; if the trait does not exist yet, it is an error.

 A class can implement multiple traits.
-The list in the class header is comma-separated.
-Each trait is checked independently.
+List them comma-separated in the class header.
 Listing the same trait twice is an error.

 Trait methods cannot have bodies.
-Writing : after the signature to begin a body gives a parse error: "Trait methods cannot have a body".
+Writing : after a trait method signature is a parse error: "Trait methods cannot have a body".

 Structs cannot implement traits.
 The (Trait) syntax is only valid on class definitions.